SEND Information Report

 - Parenting course opportunities

 7. All children are given opportunities to be fully involved in the life of the school.
-This includes being a member of the School Council, participating in school trips and special activities, accessing sports and extra-curricular clubs wherever possible.
+This includes being a member of the School Council or holding other areas of responsibility through the school, participating in school trips and special activities, accessing sports and extra-curricular clubs wherever possible.
 If any child needs additional support in any of these areas we may:

 - Meet with parents/carers to discuss their child’s needs